vuestorefront/vue-storefront/packages/core/docs/guide/error-handling.md

 ```

 In this example, we are using `useUiNotification` - a composable that handles notifications state.
 You can read more about it in the API reference.

-[//]: # 'TODO: This should be added to API reference'